geigerzaehler/beets-alternatives/README.md

 ```
 $ beet alt update myplayer
+Collection at '/player' does not exists.
+Maybe you forgot to mount it.
+Do you want to create the collection? (y/N)
 ```

-A quick look into the `/player` directory reveals that indeed all tracks of Bach have been transcoded to MP3 and copied to the player.
+The question makes sure that you don’t recreate a external collection if the device is not mounted.
+Since this is our first go, we answer the question by typing `y`.
+A quick look into the `/player` directory then reveals that indeed all tracks of Bach have been transcoded to MP3 and copied to the player.

 If you update your takes locally, the `alt update` command will propagate the changes to your external collection.
 Since we don’t need